tucan9389/ObjectDetection-CoreML/README.md

 ### 2. Download the model

-You can download COCO models or another model from [here](#model-size-minimum-ios-version-download-link)
+- You can download COCO models or another model from [here](#model-size-minimum-ios-version-download-link)

+> Or if you want to make model with custom dataset, you can follow [this tutorial](https://github.com/ultralytics/yolov5/issues/12) with yolov5

 ### 3. Add the model to the project